NickDamiano/steam-buddy/README.md

      2. Executing the 'never played' filter
        * If this filter was selected, the current pool is iterated through and a db query is made for each game to see if its playtime is nil.
 If so, the game is pushed in to a new pool which is then returned back to the filter controller.
 If the filter wasn't selected, the original games pool is returned.
      3. Executing the Metacritic filter
        * The above process is repeated but for metacritic scores.
 Iterate through games, check db to see if games rating is above the filter number, add them to a new pool.
 Otherwise if not selected, pass original pool back to controller.
-     4. Executing the genres filter
-       * Same process for matching genre
-     5. Executing the friends filter
+     4. Executing the friends filter
-       * This one is a bit different - We first iterate through the friends passed in and do an API call for each to get the list of games they own.
+       * First, iterate through the friends passed in and do an API call for each to get the list of games they own.
 All games are added to a hash.
 The hash data structure has the friend's Steam 64 ID pointing to an array of game ids for the games they own.
-         * ...
-         * friends_games = { '34395939392' => [343, 3839, 123, 535], '93953535' => [353, 343, 3839, 999, etc]}
-         * ...
-       *
+       * Second, loop through the above hash using the intersection operator to find common games between each friend's array of game ids.
+       * Finally, return the pool of games.
+     5. Executing the genres filter
+       * Look for genre selected within the remaining games that matches user genre, create new pool, push matching games into pool and return it.

+* Finally, select a random game from the remaining array of db game objects if there is one, otherwise inform the user no matching games were found.
+* Present the game to the user on the results page along with a carosel of screenshots, blurb about the game, and links to check pc for requirements and launch the game.
+Below, the user is also offered the option to return to the filters page and see how many minutes they have played the game.

 ## Things about this project that we're proud of